awslabs/aws-fpga-app-notes/Using-PCIM-Port/README.md

 If any of these restrictions are violated, monitoring logic located in the SH will terminate the transaction, and error counters are incremented to log the violation.
 Examining each of the restrictions in detail is beyond the scope of this application note; therefore, only the timeout and address restrictions are described.

 A timeout error is logged when a transaction fails (or takes too long) to complete.
 The timeout threshold is set at 8us.
 A PCIM transaction must complete before the timer expires.
 If it does not, the PCIe transaction will be forcibly completed by SH logic.
-The values read or written to host memory must be considered undefined, and depending of the CL, the developer may need to reset/re-initialize their CL after a timeout error.
+The values read from or written to host memory must be considered undefined, and depending on the CL, the developer may need to reset/re-initialize their CL after a timeout error.

-An address error is logged if a PCIM transaction points to an address which is not contained within the OS memory space, or the Bus Mater Enable bit is disabled in the device's configuration space.
+An address error is logged if a PCIM transaction points to an address which is not contained within the OS memory space, or the Bus Master Enable bit is disabled in the device's configuration space.

 ### Accessing CL Registers from Software